 DBSA Roland Park: local affiliate of The Depression and Bipolar Support Alliance, a national non-profit providing support groups to improve the lives of people with mood disorders.
-We provide support groups for people with depression and bipolar disorder as well as their families and friends.
+Our groups are for people with depression and bipolar disorder as well as their families and friends.

-DBSA's current focus is training potential new DBSA support group peer facilitators to create more DBSA support groups.
-There is an unmet need across our Greater Baltimore geographical area.
+DBSA's focus: training new DBSA support group peer facilitators for additional DBSA support groups in the Greater Baltimore geographical area.

 1) Facilitators must have first-hand experience with mood disorders(either your own or a family member's), must respect and like people, have empathy and hold meetings with regularity.

-2) Volunteers must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for at least a few months.
+2) New facilitators must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for at least a few months.
 Usually the satisfaction facilitators feel from helping group members make progress dealing with mood disorders is very fulfilling As a result, new facilitators soon become experienced facilitators.

 An experienced DBSA peer facilitator gives the training which includes official DBSA materials, DVD and discussion.
 Ongoing guidance and support from the DBSA trainer/facilitator will continue following the training session.

 - Mental Health